johnxhobbs/git4r/README.md

 access tokens (which are not required if you use a local remote directory).

-Use of `GIT_DEFAULT_REMOTE` is entirely optional and is particularly for organisations wishing to have an entirely on-premises git workflow.
+Use of `GIT_DEFAULT_REMOTE` is entirely optional and is particularly for organisations wishing to have an entirely on-premises git workflow or issues around a corporate proxy.

 ``` r
 install.packages('git4r')